Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Methodology

 To reduce the steps, in most existing schedulers, a few steps $t(1),\dots,t(n)$ are selected as a sub-sequence of $\{T,T-1,\dots,0\}$, and the scheduler only calls the model to calculate $\boldsymbol e_{t(i)}$ at these $n$ steps.
 For example, DDIM directly transfers Formula (\ref{equation:ddpm}) to an $n$-step generation process:

-The final latent variable $\boldsymbol x_0$ obtained by DDIM is an approximate result of that in the complete generation process.
+The final tensor $\boldsymbol x_0$ obtained by DDIM is an approximate result of that in the complete generation process.
 Another study \cite{karras2022elucidating} focuses on modeling the generation process as an ordinary differential equation (ODE) \cite{butcher2000numerical}.
-Consequently, forward Euler, a numerical ODE algorithm, can be employed to calculate the numerical solution of $\boldsymbol x_0$:
+Consequently, forward Euler, a general numerical ODE algorithm, can be employed to calculate the numerical solution of $\boldsymbol x_0$:

-PNDM \cite{liu2022pseudo} is another ODE-based scheduler.
-It leverages Linear Multi-Step Method and constructs a pseudo-numerical method.
-We simplify the iterative formula as:

 where